The History of the Ukulele

 The ukulele has long been a Hawaiian icon

 Let’s take a closer look at the history of this iconic “Hawaiian” instrument.
+You may have noticed that we put quotes around “Hawaiian”.
+That’s because the ukulele didn’t originate in Hawaii!

 The Hawaiian people eagerly adopted the ukulele soon after its introduction to the islands